TuringLang/Turing.jl/docs/src/using-turing/advanced.md

 ## Update the accumulated log probability in the model definition

-Turing accumulates log probabilities internally in an internal datastructure that is accessible through the internal variable `_varinfo` inside of the model definition (see below for more details about model internals).
+Turing accumulates log probabilities internally in an internal data structure that is accessible through the internal variable `_varinfo` inside of the model definition (see below for more details about model internals).
 However, since users should not have to deal with internal data structures, a macro `Turing.@addlogprob!` is provided that increases the accumulated log probability.
 For instance, this allows you to